-According to Adobe Analytics, out-of-stock messages have increased by 124 percent since January last year, making it harder for shoppers to get the products they want, as the world faces acute component shortage and supply chain issues.
+According to Adobe Analytics, out-of-stock messages have increased by 124 percent since January last year, making it harder for shoppers to get the products they want.
+The world faces acute component shortages and supply chain issues.

 Appliances and electronics were affected the most by the chip shortage.

 According to a holiday shopping report by Adobe Analytics, the downward trend might’ve been caused by an uptick in early spending, as some stores started sales and promotions as early as October.